 Pronunciation of 'Camassia'

 The word 'Camassia' refers to a genus of plants native to North America, known for their star-shaped flowers.
-It is pronounced as 'kəˈmæsɪə' or 'kəˈmæsə'.
+Pronounced as 'kuh-MASS-ee-uh' or 'kuh-MASS-yuh' in English.

 Word Origin

-The word 'Camassia' originates from the Native American term 'quamash,' which refers to the edible bulbs of the plant.
+The word 'Camassia' originates from the Native American term 'quamash,' referring to the edible bulbs of these plants.

 Pronunciation Details